caseconsulting/vue-expense-app/unitTests/utils/README.md

 });
 ```

+This will enlarge the browser window and log in.
 However, you can use the login function by itself if you so choose:

 ```
 utils.login(browser)